SIM7000 LTE CAT-M1/NB-IoT + GPS Shield Kit

-Note: Arduino, USB cable, and LiPo battery are not included.
-A 3.7V LiPo battery (preferably 1000mAH or more, no less than 500mAH) is required for proper operation of the shield.
+Note: Arduino, USB cable, LiPo battery, and SIM card are not included.
+A 3.7V LiPo battery (preferably 1000mAH or more) and SIM card are required for proper operation of the shield.

 This shield has lots of features, all in a small Arduino-compatible shield!
 It's great for remote sensors, real-time GPS trackers, cellular-activated IoT devices, and any other low-power cellular projects!
 Below are some tech specs:

-- Compatible with Arduino Uno, Arduino Mega, and Arduino Leonardo or practically any 1.8-5V microcontroller if wired externally and set properly (see the shield pinouts in this tutorial)
+Compatible with Arduino Uno, Arduino Mega, and Arduino Leonardo or practically any 1.8-5V microcontroller like ESP8266, ESP32, and Raspberry Pi if wired externally (see the shield pinouts in this tutorial)

 Network Connection: This shield does not operate on traditional LTE.
 This means you need to make sure that you have LTE CAT-M1 or NB-IoT for it to operate.
 To get a better idea of whether or not you have CAT-M1 or NB-IoT coverage in your area please visit this tutorial.
 However, the SIM7000C and SIM7000E versions also support 2G and 2.5G in case CAT-M1 or NB-IoT is not available.